Bladder infection or vaginal infection?

 Rare |

-What symptoms overlap in both diseases?
+Which symptoms overlap in both illnesses?

-Even though urinary tract infections and vaginal infections have different causes and affected areas, some symptoms can appear very similar.
+Although bladder infections and vaginal infections have different causes and affected areas, some symptoms can appear very similar.
 Common symptoms mainly arise from irritation and local inflammatory reactions.

 |